matteogastaldello/TinyCI-HUB/README.md

-# ESP32-HomeHub
+# TinyCI Hub

-"TIC" Hub is middleware hub for IoT is a transformative solution that bridges the gap between IoT devices and web platforms.
+TinyCI (Tiny Communication Infrastructure) Hub is middleware hub for IoT is a transformative solution that bridges the gap between IoT devices and web platforms.
 By efficiently collecting data from sensors on IoT devices and transmitting it to a web platform for processing and analysis.
 Our solution permit to edge devices, with a simple and standard implementation of a web socket to communicate with our hub.

 ## Requirements